 Rev. Julia McKay, Minister

 We are a kind and loving congregation, we are young and old together, and we are gay and straight together.
 Rev. Julia McKay has spent the last 30 + years living these ideas as she served many populations in a kind and loving way.
 She has worked as a public school educator, a psychotherapist, a non-profit director, and a hospital/hospice chaplain.
 For the last decade, she has served as a Unitarian Universalist Church minister.

 Rev Julia considers Colorado Springs her hometown because she spent several years here as a young child living with her grandparents and all of her young adult work life here.
 She is so grateful to be back in town and is excited to now begin work with us as our consulting minister!

 She began as a church Music Minister and Peer Counselor in her late teens where she felt an early call to ministry.
-Right after graduating from Colorado State University with a degree in Music Education, she toured the world for a year as performer in the international organization, Up With People, in her mid-20’s.
+Right after graduating from Colorado State University with a degree in Music Education, she toured the world for a year as a performer in the international organization, Up With People, in her mid-20’s.
 This experience embedded a love for intercultural understanding and exchange.

 Then for many years, she was a music educator in District 11, working with diverse populations and developing extra-curricular leadership and personal empowerment programs for teens and young adults.